Is Pre-training Truly Better Than Meta-Learning?: Supplementary Material

-Another potential drawback of our work could be the use of the arbitrary 1\% thresholds for our decision rule in \ref{methods}.
+Another potential drawback of our work could be the use of the arbitrary 1\% thresholds for our decision rule in Section \ref{methods}.
 In machine learning, it is not uncommon to accept papers due to 1\% differences.
 We cite this ICCV 2021 paper \citep{li2021universal} which gives the performance variance of common models on meta-dataset in table 1, which commonly ranges from $0.5$ to $1.0$.
 We also cite this ECCV 2020 paper \citep{rodríguez2020embedding} that provides the variance for MiniImageNet, where the standard deviations range around $\approx 0.8$.
 However, we'd like to underscore that we \textbf{do not} rely solely on this 1\% cutoff to interpret our experiments.
 We also report the raw effect size (and test accuracy) and use the classically accepted ranges for what is considered small effect size \citep{andrade2020meandifference}.
 However, there is no silver bullet for statistical analysis.
 All of them have assumptions (e.g. CIs, effect size are best for normally distributed data), and some notion of arbitrary values (e.g. p-values, 95\%-confidence intervals, effect size ranges, our 1\% threshold, etc.) are always chosen to give meaning to the results.
 However, one can avoid confirmation bias by choosing the statistical method before the analysis of the experiments is done -- which we do.
 In addition, our main rationale to chose effect size is that one can't manipulate (deliberately or accidentally) the sample size to have the decision rule match our preconceived assumptions -- unlike the p-value in t-tests or confidence intervals where it has been an issue noted here \citep{pvalue} in the large sample size regime.
 Therefore, we attempted to protected our interpretations from confirmation bias.

 Another criticism of our work could be the lack of theoretical analysis.
 One reason we choose not to do theoretical analysis is that it is often difficult to give non-vacuous bounds in theory.
 Though some progress has been done here \citep{Chen2021} but does not aim to separate pre-training methods vs meta-learning methods.
-However, our experiments have good theoretical motivation inspired from \citep{global_labels} and align with conjectures we explain in detail in section \ref{theoretical_motivation}.
+However, our experiments have good theoretical motivation inspired from \cite{global_labels}.